-Freshwater Habitats Trust (FHT) is a charitable organisation that operates across the UK to protect freshwater life and promote its value to the public.
 They champion freshwater habitats as amongst the most threatened in the world and work with government agencies, land owners, and industry to achieve their goals.
-FHT use scientific evidence to assess habitats and make conservation plans to work with all types of waterbodies – from major rivers to small ponds and ditches.
-They aim to achieve well-functioning waterways for freshwater species and humans.
-Creation of ponds and monitoring of rivers by the public are a couple of their ongoing projects across the UK, with the ultimate goal of providing cleaner freshwater nationwide.
+FHT use scientific evidence to assess habitats and make conservation plans to work with all types of water bodies – from major rivers to small ponds and ditches.
+They aim to achieve well-functioning freshwater habitats for wildlife and people.

 FHT work closely with the River Thame Conservation Trust as joint catchment hosts, and you can find out more about this on our Catchment Partnership page.
 We have also completed, or are currently participating in, a number of joint projects including Catchment Restoration Work and identifying Important Freshwater Areas.
 You can find out more about these joint projects on our projects map.